xiaoxiae/videos/17-ab/SCRIPT.md

 The parameters $a$ and $b$ denote the number of children each non-leaf node can have.
 This is therefore a $(2,4)$-tree, since each node has between $2$ and $4$ children.
-There is one exception, which is the root -- while nodes can have between $a$ and $b$ children, the root can have between $2$ and $b$ children.
+There is one exception, which is the root -- while nodes can have between $a$ and $b$ children, the root can have between $2$ and $b$ children, otherwise building $(a,b)$-trees certain numbers of keys wouldn't be possible.
-This seems a little arbitrary but it will make sense as we go through the tree's operations. <!-- make a list of the axioms to the left -->

-To keep the operations on the tree fast, we require all leafs to be in the same depth. <!-- yet again, write this to the right -->
-This, in combination with the restriction on the number of children, forces the tree to have logarithmic depth (in the number of its keys).
+To keep the operations on the tree fast, we require all leafs to be in the same depth -- this forces the tree to have logarithmic depth (in the number of keys).
-Feel free to pause here and prove this yourself, it's a nice sanity check.
+Feel free to pause here and prove this yourself as a sanity check.

 And, finally, we require that $a \ge 2$ and $b \ge 2a - 1$.
 The limit on $a$ is intuitive, since we don't want the tree to have non-leaf nodes with no keys.